Music for everybody

 The core themes of the German Music Council's music-related political activity are cultural diversity, the value of creativity, foreign music policy, music education, the promotion of the professional and amateur music scene, the music economy and the parameters regarding musical professions.

 The German Music Council's projects promote young musical talent and are a medium for the music-related political messages.
 They also offer incentives for musical life in Germany.
-They promote professional musicians (German Music Competition, Federal Selection of Concerts for Young Artists, Dirigentenforum, PopCamp) and amateur musicians (German Choir Competition and German Orchestra Competition), talented youth (Jugend musiziert and Jugend jazzt, National Youth Choir, National Youth Orchestra, National Jazz Orchestra), as well as contemporary music (Edition Zeitgenössische Musik, European Workshop for Contemporary Music) and they offer a platform for cross-linking information and documentation (Music Information Centre).
+They promote professional musicians (German Music Competition, Concert Advancement of the German Music Competition, Forum Dirigieren, PopCamp) and amateur musicians (German Choir Competition and German Orchestra Competition), talented youth (Jugend musiziert and Jugend jazzt, National Youth Choir, National Youth Orchestra, National Jazz Orchestra), as well as contemporary music (Edition Zeitgenössische Musik, Podium Gegenwart) and they offer a platform for cross-linking information and documentation (German Music Information Centre).

 Feel free to contact us, if you have any further questions.